 Eating and preparing foods can be a great sensory experience for children and adults alike and a fun learning opportunity.
 Children are “hands-on” learners.
 They learn by exploring and manipulating objects in their environment using the five senses: seeing, touching, tasting, smelling, and hearing.

-It’s well known that consumers like to be able to touch products before purchase and for years’ brand owners have been warned of the importance of touch in consumer purchasing decisions.
+For those that food trends, it’s well known that consumers like to be able to touch products before purchase and for years’ brand owners have been warned of the importance of touch in consumer purchasing decisions.

 More recently, a new wave of emotional marketing looks to capitalise on touch and texture as companies seek to connect with consumers in-store through “sensory branding”.
 This is where our textured Haptic Varnish comes into play and gives the end-users that paper touch effect, which can be seen on the Sainsbury’s Hypoallergenic pet food range.